 After the exhaled tidal volume and numbers and diameters of respiratory droplets to be borne by the exhaled ECA have been inferred, we continue to estimate the direct exposure distance.
 We model ECA flow as a puff with a starting turbulent jet with finite fluid injection (finite exhalation time) [37,38,39] to estimate how far respiratory droplets can be carried by exhaled ECA.
-The dynamical model yields a range of 0.5-2.0 meters for horizontal transport of (ECA and respiratory) droplets (see detailed discussion in [10]).
-Once the injection has stopped, the jet evolves into an unstable puff that is rapidly disrupted by turbulent mixing with entrained surrounding air [37], with submicron droplets (ECA and respiratory) being subsequently carried and dispersed by air currents, thereby enhancing the possible risk of indirect contagion.
+The dynamical model yields a range of 0.5-2.0 meters for horizontal transported of (ECA and respiratory) droplets (see detailed discussion in [10]).
+Once the injection ceases, the jet transforms into an unstable puff that is rapidly disrupted by induced air and turbulent mixing [37], with submicron droplets (ECA and respiratory) transported by the jet subsequently dispersed by air currents, raising a potential risk of indirect contagion.

 We consider (see [10]) a condensed version of the dose-response exponential risk model proposed by Buonanno, Morawska and Stabile (BMS) to evaluate the risk of indirect contagion [40,41].
 Our goal is to estimate the relative risk of indoor vaping, an intermittent expiratory operation, with respect to (and in direct contrast with) rest breathing, which is an inevitable continuous expiratory activity that can be regarded as a " control case " scenario.
-For speaking and coughing, which are often episodic and sporadic behaviors, the same risk relation with respect to this " control case " can be calculated.
+For speaking and coughing, which are often episodic and sporadic behaviors, the same risk relation with respect to this " control case " can be calculated

 Assuming that the submicron respiratory droplets have been spread uniformly and considering recent data used by BMS on SARS-CoV-2 viral load and other infection parameters, as well as their data on droplet size and emission rates, we evaluate these relative risks for a home and restaurant scenarios (12 and 3 hours total exposure) with natural and mechanical ventilation.
-The resulting values of added risks computed in [10] with respect to the control case are:
+The resulting values of added risks with respect to the control case are: